yevheniiairapetian/weather-forecast-app/README.md

 - Experience cross-platform compatibility
 - Make use of faster loading times
 - Use offline accessibility
-- Have smaller size than a native desktop app
+- Have a smaller size than a native desktop app
 - Access the app quickly via a mobile home screen, a Windows/Mac taskbar, etc

 Read more about the Progressive Web Apps [here](https://www.itaims.com/blog/benefits-of-progressive-web-apps-pwa-advantages-and-disadvantages)